pavly-gerges/pavly-gerges/README.md

-### Hi there, i am Pavly Girgis, the co-founder of Scrappers Software team, Contents the team is working on :
+### Hi there, i am pavl_g, the co-founder of Scrappers Software team, Contents the team is working on :

 * CLI Software using Java/C/Cpp/Py.
 * Desktop Development using Swing/jfx frameworks.